giampaolo/psutil/docs/api.rst

     Wait for a process PID to terminate.
 The details about the return value differ on UNIX and Windows.

-    *On UNIX*: if the process terminated normally, the return value is a positive integer >= 0 indicating the exit code.
-    If the process was terminated by a signal return the negated value of the signal which caused the termination (e.g. ``-SIGTERM``).
-    If PID is not a child of :func:`os.getpid` (current process) just wait until the process disappears and return ``None``.
+    *On UNIX*: if the process terminated normally, the return value is an integer >= 0 indicating the exit code.
+If the process was terminated by a signal, returns the negated value of the signal which caused the termination (e.g. ``-SIGTERM``).
+If PID is not a child of :func:`os.getpid` (current process), it just waits until the process disappears and return ``None``.
 If PID does not exist return ``None`` immediately.

-    *On Windows*: always return the exit code, which is a positive integer as returned by `GetExitCodeProcess`_.
+    *On Windows*: always return the exit code via `GetExitCodeProcess`_.

     *timeout* is expressed in seconds.
-If specified and the process is still alive raise :exc:`TimeoutExpired` exception.
+If specified, and the process is still alive, raise :exc:`TimeoutExpired`.
     ``timeout=0`` can be used in non-blocking apps: it will either return immediately or raise :exc:`TimeoutExpired`.